PyFR/PyFR/doc/src/index.rst

 .. _website: http://www.pyfr.org/
 .. _forum: https://pyfr.discourse.group/

-PyFR is an open-source flow solver that uses the high-order flux reconstruction method.
+PyFR |release| is an open-source flow solver that uses the high-order flux reconstruction method.
 For more information on the PyFR project visit our website_, or to ask a question visit our forum_.

 Contents: